What are extraterritorial costs?

 How can I claim extraterritorial costs?

-To claim a refund, you must submit a written application to the Dutch Tax Agency, but the following conditions must be met:
+To claim a refund, you must submit a written application to the Dutch Tax Agency.
+The following conditions must be met:

 - the employee has a foreign address in the country of residence (an identity card/passport from the country of origin must be submitted)